 Some thermostats feature a lock setting.
 This feature prevents switching between modes and adjusting the temperature settings.
 Since many homeowners only interact with the thermostat occasionally, it is easy to think you changed modes even though the thermostat was locked.
 In these cases, the issue is simple to resolve.

 Whenever you have an AC system that’s blowing hot air, it’s wise to check the thermostat settings first.

 - Make sure the thermostat switch is set to COOL mode, not HEAT or HEAT/COOL.

 - Check the fan settings switch and make sure it is set to AUTO mode, and not ON.

 - On smart thermostats you should verify that the app is working by adjusting settings directly on the display.

 As they age, thermostats can become faulty.
 Components may corrode and fail due to time, power surges and other factors.
 If the display is not working properly or if the thermostat is over 10 years old, our team can install a new thermostat and improve the efficiency of your system.

 Dirty Air Filter

-Check your HVAC filter and replace it as needed.
+When your AC is blowing hot air, check your HVAC filter and replace it as needed.
 It’s wise to check air filters once per month in the summer, as replacement may be needed more often during this season of increased system usage.